FactoryXCode/MfPack/README.md

 MfRDJPro is the extended version of MfRDJ.

-Where MfRDJ mainly demonstrates DJ-style audio playback and mixing with MfPack, MfRDJPro adds a complete live broadcast layer around the mixer.
+Where MfRDJ mainly demonstrates DJ-style audio playback and mixing with MfPack, MfRDJ Pro adds a complete live broadcast layer around the mixer.
-MfRDJPro still provides the familiar RDJ functions: channel decks, loopback decks, microphone input, effects, PFL/cue monitoring, playlist editing, tag editing, and local recording.
+MfRDJ Pro still provides the familiar RDJ functions: channel decks, loopback decks, microphone input, effects, PFL/cue monitoring, playlist editing, tag editing, and local recording.
 The Pro version expands this into an audio/video streaming application.
 It can combine the live program audio with camera video or a static video source, encode the result with Microsoft Media Foundation, and publish it as a browser-playable stream.
 The main technical difference is the broadcast pipeline.
-MfRDJPro uses Media Foundation Sink Writer and the MPEG-4 media sink to create fragmented MP4.
+MfRDJ Pro uses Media Foundation Sink Writer and the MPEG-4 media sink to create fragmented MP4.
-MfRDJPro observes the generated MP4 byte stream, extracts and patches fMP4 fragments, writes a rolling live.json manifest, and serves the result through Caddy.
+MfRDJ Pro observes the generated MP4 byte stream, extracts and patches fMP4 fragments, writes a rolling live.json manifest, and serves the result through Caddy.
 Modern browsers can then play the stream using Media Source Extensions without needing Icecast for the video path.
-MfRDJPro also writes now-playing metadata, artwork links, on-air state, and listener counts to JSON files for the web interface.
+MfRDJ Pro also writes now-playing metadata, artwork links, on-air state, and listener counts to JSON files for the web interface.
 It includes safeguards for long-running broadcasts, such as bounded queues, fragment cleanup, Caddy mirroring, sleep prevention options, and clean shutdown handling.
+MfRDJ Pro supports casting to Cromecast devices on your local network using the integrated MfPack Cast V2 protocols.
-In short, MfRDJ is primarily the DJ/mixer sample, while MfRDJPro turns that mixer into a full live radio/video broadcast system using MfPack, WASAPI, Media Foundation, Caddy, JSON, and browser MSE playback,
+In short, MfRDJ is primarily the DJ/mixer sample, while MfRDJ Pro turns that mixer into a full live radio/video broadcast system using MfPack, WASAPI, Media Foundation, Caddy, JSON, MfPack Cast V2, and browser MSE playback,

 *Notes:*
- You have to know the principles of WASAPI, MFT's and audio manipulation.
+ You have to know the principles of WASAPI, MFT's, MfPack Cast V2, and audio manipulation.
- This sample is very large and not suitable for beginners!
+ This sample is large and not suitable for beginners!
  Before using this sample make sure, you have all needed components installed (see instructions).

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/RDJPro_Interface_s.png)